wodowiesel/PiFunk/README.md

 - Usage at your **own risk** !!

 - Check laws of your country first!
-Some Frequencies are prohibited or need a Ham-License!
+Some Frequencies are prohibited or need a HAM-License!

 - Pi operates with square-waves (²/^2)!!
 Use Low-/High-Band-Pass-Filters with dry (not electrolytic) capacitors

-  (C=10-100 pF) with solenoid toroid chokes (B=10-50 uH) or resistors (R=10 kOhm)/diodes to prevent
+  (C=10-100 pF) with solenoid (ring) toroid (ferrit) chokes (B=10-50 uH like the FT37-43)

+  or resistors (R=10 kOhm), diodes to prevent backflow

-  transmission (TX) simultaneously on permitted frequencies!
+  transmission (TX) simultaneously on permitted frequencies! -> [Bandpass-Diagram](docs/filter_600.jpg)

-* Help / Testers and Feedback always appreciated!
+* Help / Testers and Feedback always appreciated! :)

 * Thank you and have fun 73!

 ___

 ### Links:
+14.) additional Guidelines

 [GitPage](https://silicator.github.io/PiFunk/)